linhvth/linhvth/README.md

 ### Hi there 👋
-This is Linh Vu, you can call me Alana.
-I am currently a Sophomore student at Fulbright University Vietnam studying Computer Science.
+This is Linh Vu.
+I am currently a Senior at Fulbright University Vietnam studying Computer Science.

 - Current project(s):
 - Interests: Machine Learning